anatolimacarovclimate/coursera-wearabledata/codebook.md

 ###Basic structure of the data
 For each record it is provided:
-- Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+- Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration
-- Triaxial Angular velocity from the gyroscope.
+- Triaxial Angular velocity from the gyroscope
-- A 561-feature vector with time and frequency domain variables.
+- A 561-feature vector with time and frequency domain variables
-- Its activity label.
+- Its activity label
-- An identifier of the subject who carried out the experiment.
+- An identifier of the subject who carried out the experiment

 ###Units of the raw data
 - The units used for the accelerations (total and body) are 'g's (gravity of earth -> 9.80665 m/seg2).